 Living With Dementia During COVID-19

 “Should a loved one stay in a care facility, move elsewhere, come to a family caregiver’s home and rely on care provided by one or more family members or receive professional home care?”
-Read this article for help with weighing your options.

 On October 16, 2020 the NC Department of Health and Human Services issued new recommendations for indoor and outdoor visitation, communal dining, and other group activities at nursing homes and assisted living facilities.